 In 2020, we announced our expansion to Stockton.
 We are continuing to serve over 100 youth at Sierra Vista, the oldest multi-family housing community in South Stockton, and we’re excited to grow this number when the renovations to the Club site are completed.
-Members have been enjoying their Club Connect curriculum packets, activities, and food boxes at home, which began in May 2020.
+Since May 2020, we have been providing Club Members with curriculum packets, activities, food, and PPE supplies through Club Connect.
 This school year at the Club, there are fun and engaging activities for Club kids to get help with their school work, get creative with art and STEM projects, and build healthy habits.
 With renovations plans in the final stages, we are looking forward to showing off our newest Sierra Vista Clubhouse, complete with a technology hub, dedicated teen space, and art room, at the 2022 grand opening.
-Read more about our Sierra Vista Branch >

 We are also excitedly planning our increased impact in Rancho Cordova.
 We have served Club youth at Navigator Elementary since 2018 and now have the opportunity to serve more kids.
 The Rancho Cordova Youth Center- a partnership between the City of Rancho Cordova, the Boys & Girls Club, and the Rancho Cordova Police Activity League (PAL) will serve 150 youth ages 6-18 years old.
 The Youth Center will provide a welcoming and safe environment for year-round youth programs and show local youth how much the community cares about their success and Great Futures in Rancho Cordova.